 The Rupert sides hit the ground running on Saturday morning, with the U15 boys facing Surrey side Bayside Sharks in their opening match.
 The combined team did well to score tries and get on the board, but ultimately ended up falling 32-12.
 Their afternoon tilt was against the historic powerhouse James Bay.
 The Victoria side would take the game 39-0, going on to win the division with a perfect 6-0 record.

 Rupert’s U15 players had three more games on Sunday, starting with a 32-0 loss to the St. Albert Rugby Football Club out of Alberta.
-The squad got themselves back on the board in a 29-5 loss to United Rugby Club from metro Vancouver, before falling 15-0 to United in the fifth place game.
+The squad got themselves back on the board in a 29-5 loss to United Rugby Club from metro Vancouver, and ended on a high note with a big win over United in the fifth place game by three tries.
 Enns pointed to Ben Visser for his contributions to the team over their five games, noting his speed in allowing the team to put tries on the board.

 |Atyah Maher looks to set up a play after securing the ball out of a scrum.
 Maher was one of three Prince Rupert players to suit up for the North American select Celtic Barbarians rugby squad at the Kamloops Sevens Tournament in October.
 (Jason Scherr submitted photo)|